-- A+: These states prohibit collective bargaining for some or all classes of government workers, a feature that highly impacts both taxpayers and workers.
-Seven states received this highest grade.
-Virginia, North Carolina, and South Carolina have a blanket prohibition on collective bargaining for all public sector workers.
-Georgia outlaws collective bargaining for teachers; Tennessee outlaws collective bargaining for police and firefighters; Texas outlaws collective bargaining for teachers and most government workers except police and firefighters; and Indiana prohibits collective bargaining for state workers. - A: States earning this grade are right to work and have limited collective bargaining.
-Wisconsin is the only state that meets this standard. - B: These states are right to work and protect most taxpayers' and individual workers' rights either explicitly or by laws that are silent on issues such as the scope of collective bargaining, opt-out windows, release time, or how a union is certified.
+B : These states are right-to-work and protect most taxpayers' and individual workers' rights either explicitly or by laws that are silent on issues such as the scope of collective bargaining, opt-out windows, release time, or how a union is certified.
 However, vague or non-existent laws also count against states because they often permit unions to gain certain workplace privileges through contract negotiations.
-Seven states meet this designation: Alabama, Arizona, Idaho, Michigan, Mississippi, North Dakota, and West Virginia. - C: States earning this grade allow public sector collective bargaining, have union-friendly statutory provisions such as release time or the ability to close contract negotiations to the public, and have vague laws that allow unions to gain privileges through collective bargaining agreements.
+Eight states meet this designation: Alabama, Arizona, Idaho, Kentucky, Michigan, Mississippi, North Dakota, and West Virginia.
+C: States earning this grade allow public sector collective bargaining, have union-friendly statutory provisions such as release time or the ability to close contract negotiations to the public, and have vague laws that allow unions to gain privileges through collective bargaining agreements.
 In these states, the law ends up protecting only some or few taxpayers' and individual workers' rights.
 Interestingly, both right-to-work and forced-union states fall into this category, highlighting the importance of creating explicit, defined protections in state law for both taxpayers and workers.
-Thirteen states received this grade: Arkansas, Colorado, Florida, Iowa, Kansas, Kentucky, Louisiana, Nebraska, Nevada, Oklahoma, South Dakota, Utah, and Wyoming. - D: States that earn this grade have collective bargaining that is either legal or required, often have some form of binding arbitration during contract negotiation impasses, and are forced union, actively limiting individual workers' rights.
-A whopping 20 states fall into this category, demonstrating how much work remains to be done in reforming public sector labor law.

-• F: Two states, Maryland and California, earned an 'F'.
+Twelve states received this grade: Arkansas, Colorado, Florida, Kansas, Louisiana, Missouri (if right-to-work passes voter referendum), Nebraska, Nevada, Oklahoma, South Dakota, Utah, and Wyoming.
+D : States that earn this grade have collective bargaining that is either legal or required, often have some form of binding arbitration during contract negotiation impasses, and are forced union, actively limiting individual workers' rights.
+A whopping 19 states fall into this category, demonstrating how much work remains to be done in reforming public sector labor law.
+F : Two states, Maryland and California, earned an 'F'.
 Beyond being forced-union and leaving workers and taxpayers largely unprotected, they further allow wider bargaining over pension benefits and mandatory card check for many workers.